 About Food for the Journey Project

-Chuck Wourms, along with many family and friends, founded Food for the Journey Project in 2014 to provide a mobile response to hunger in the Dayton community.
-Since then, FJP has provided nearly 300,000 meals - all for free and served with dignity.
+Food for the Journey Project was founded in 2014 to provide a mobile response to hunger in the Dayton community.
+Since then, FJP has provided over half a million meals - all for free and served with dignity.

 At FJP, we believe: